jeet-khondker/phone-book/documentation/02_GIT-BRANCHING/02-01_DOCUMENTATION-BRANCH.md

 ## 🔥 Pre-Requisite

-Make Sure you have completed the workflow of the file `01_INITIAL-SETUP.md` inside `scripts` Directory.
+Make Sure you have completed the workflow of the file `01_INITIAL-SETUP.md` inside `documentation` Directory.

 ## Creating a new branch `documentation`